-So far, Tallis has removed 60 kg of CO2 directly from the air which is 8% of the way to our annual target for our 2020-21 financial year.
+This year, Tallis has removed 180 kg of CO2 directly from the air which is 33% of the way to our annual target.

 The carbon was captured in the Climeworks plant in Iceland and is now stored safely and permanently underground in a basaltic rock formation.

 what the carbon we capture makes up for

 We currently capture enough carbon to offset completely:

 - Energy use at our offices in Geneva and Singapore